Ortus-Solutions/commandbox/src/cfml/system/modules_app/testbox-commands/testbox/system/modules/mockdatacfc/readme.md

 * `num`: By default, a number from 1 to 10.
 You can also use the form `num:X` for a random number between 1 and X. Or `num:X:Y` for a random number between X and Y.
 * `oneof:x:y`: Requires you to pass N values after it delimited by a colon.
 Example: `oneof:male:female`.
 Will return a random value from that list.
 * `rnd:N`, `rand:N`, `rnd:x:y`, `rand:x:y` : Generate random numbers with a specific range or range cap.
 * `sentence`: Generates a sentences.
 If used as `sentence:N`, returns N sentences.
-If used as `sentence:X:Y`, returns a random number of sentences beetween X and Y.
+If used as `sentence:X:Y`, returns a random number of sentences between X and Y.
 * `ssn`: Generates a random Social Security number.
 * `string`: Generates a random string of length 10 by default.
 You can increase the length by passing it `string:length`.
 * `string-alpha` : Generates a random alpha string of length 10 by default.
 You can increase the length by passing it `string-alpha:length`.